jzu/bac/README.md

     sudo install -m 755 bac /usr/local/bin
     sudo install -m 644 bac.sigs /usr/local/etc

+There are no prerequisites if you only need raw outputs.
+The `-f` (format) option wants `jq`, which you can install using `apt install jq`.

 ## Limitations

 All services are (supposed to be) supported, except